platecms/plate-api-docs/source/includes/_sites.md

 theme_id | The id of the theme that will be installed on the new site. | Has to correspond to an existing theme technical_contact_name | The name of the technical contact of the new site. |
 technical_contact_email | The email of the technical contact of the new site. |
-initial_domain | The initial_domain of this site | Required.
+initial_subdomain | The initial subdomain of this site | Required.
 Has to be an url-safe string.

 ## Update site